NCAA Division I baseball tournament: 2018

-For the first time, the 2018 NCAA Division I baseball tournament will seed the top 16 teams, rather than only the top 8 teams as has been the practice since 1999.
-This will ensure that the regional featuring top ranked team will be paired with the regional hosted by the sixteenth seeded team, where in the past Super Regionals were paired generally along geographical lines.
+For the first time, the 2018 NCAA Division I baseball tournament seeded the top 16 teams, rather than only the top 8 teams as had been the practice since 1999.
+This ensures that the regional featuring top ranked team will be paired with the regional hosted by the sixteenth seeded team, where the previous Super Regionals qualifiers were paired generally along geographical lines.

 ESPN, ESPN2, ESPNU, SEC Network, & ESPN3 covered every regional.
-Longhorn Network also covers games that Texas hosts for people in Texas for regionals but featured on ESPN3 since Longhorn Network is an ESPN sports network only in Texas.
+Prior to 2025, the Longhorn Network also covered games that Texas hosts for people in Texas for regionals but featured on ESPN3 since Longhorn Network was an ESPN sports network only in Texas.
+The Longhorn Network shut down on July 1, 2024 when Texas joined the Southeastern Conference.

 All Super Regionals are on ESPN, ESPN2 & ESPNU.
 However they are mainly on ESPN2 & ESPNU.
 The CWS is on ESPN & ESPN2.

 National seeds

-Since 1999, the NCAA has awarded eight teams with a national seed.
+In 1999, the NCAA began awarding eight teams with a national seed.
 These teams automatically host a super regional if they advance past the regional round, unless their facilities are considered inadequate by the NCAA and thus do not bid to host, or their home stadium is unavailable because of scheduling conflicts; in some cases, a team may share a stadium with a minor league professional baseball team, or if their stadium does not meet NCAA requirements, host the event at the professional team's stadium.
-The former was the case for Cal State Fullerton in 1999, as its ballpark lacked the required seating capacity and media facilities at the time.
+The former was the case for Cal State Fullerton in 1999, as its ballpark lacked the required seating capacity and media facilities at the time, forcing the Titans to play their super regional at Ohio State.
+Also in 1999, Rice hosted a super regional at the Astrodome, which was in its final season as home of the Houston Astros.
+The Owls' rebuilt facility, Reckling Park, hosted its first regional in 2001 and first super regional in 2002.
 In 2015, Missouri State was unable to host because of scheduling conflicts with the minor-league team whose off-campus ballpark it used.
-In 2018, the NCAA expanded the national seeds to 16 teams, guaranteeing the lower seed the super regional if the higher seed does not advance.
+In 2018, the NCAA expanded the national seeds to 16 teams, guaranteeing the lower seed the ability to host the super regional if the higher seed does not advance.

-Gray Shade and Italics indicates team made the Men's College World Series.Bold Italics indicates team won the Men's College World Series.
+Gray Shade and Italics indicates team made the Men's College World Series.

+Bold Italics indicates team won the Men's College World Series.